 Portfolio holdings and characteristics are subject to change.

 Portfolio Characteristics are of the Representative Account.
-The Representative Account is the account whose investment guidelines allow the greatest flexibility to express active management positions.
-It is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the strategy.
+The Representative Account is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the strategy.

 The BBH Core Plus Fixed Income Strategy was previously called the BBH Core Fixed Income Strategy.